-If you wonder, “Can miracles still happen?” you’ve come to the right place.
-This is the second stories in our series describing modern-day miracles.
-Today’s modern-day miracle, the Miracle in the Middle Drawer, wasn’t born of as much desperation as the $100 miracle, (first in our series) nor as showy as the miracle when my vision was restored, but it was just as welcome.
+If you wonder, “Can miracles still happen?” or “Do miracles still happen?” you’ve come to the right place.
+This is the second story in our series of examples of modern-day miracles.
+Today’s story, the Miracle in the Middle Drawer, wasn’t born of as much desperation as the $100 miracle, (first in our series) nor as showy as the miracle when my vision was restored, but it was just as welcome.

-If I was going to drive to the office, I needed to buy gas but I only had $4 cash.
+In order to drive to the office, I needed to buy gas but I only had $4 in cash.
 I didn’t want to use my debit card because the balance was low.
 It wasn’t $37 low but it was low and my scheduled deposit was still a couple of days away.
 On this particular morning, I pondered whether to work from home or ask for a miracle of gas fumes and go to the office.
+Finally, and with much hesitation, I decided to ask for a miracle.

 Can miracles still happen?
 I hoped so.